fusaty/freax/Documentation/filesystems/erofs.rst

 If another HEAD follows a HEAD lcluster, there is no room to record CBLKCNT, but it's easy to know the size of such pcluster is 1 lcluster as well.

-Since Linux v6.1, each pcluster can be used for multiple variable-sized extents, therefore it can be used for compressed data deduplication.
+Since freax v6.1, each pcluster can be used for multiple variable-sized extents, therefore it can be used for compressed data deduplication.